 The best probiotic for your dog will depend on your dog's individual needs.

-One of the most common groups of probiotics for dogs is known as Lactobacillus.
-The Lactobacillus probiotic helps to increase nutrient absorption thus allowing your dog to receive the most out of their meals.
-The Lactobacillus probiotic also helps prevent digestive upset such as diarrhea and nausea all while ensuring that your dog gets plenty of vitamins and nutrients from their food.
+One of the most common groups of probiotic bacterial strains for dogs is known as Lactobacillus.
+These bacteria help to increase nutrient absorption, thus allowing your dog to receive the most out of their meals.
+Probiotics that contain Lactobacillus strains also help to prevent digestive upsets, including diarrhea and nausea, while ensuring that your dog gets plenty of vitamins and nutrients from their food.

-Another common probiotic group is referred to as Bifidobacterium.
+Another common bacterial strain used in probiotics is referred to as Bifidobacterium.
 Bifidobacterium helps to boost your dog's overall health and support the immune system.
-This is particularly beneficial for dogs that are recovering from an illness as well as dogs who have weakened immune systems due to aging.
-The probiotic group is known to lessen symptoms and help make the illness less severe.
+This is particularly beneficial for dogs that are recovering from an illness, as well as those with weakened immune systems due to aging.
+This group or genus of bacteria is known to alleviate the signs and reduce the severity of the illness.

-A supplement referred to as Purina FortiFlora is one of the most recommended probiotic supplements.
+Purina FortiFlora is one of the more commonly recommended probiotic supplements.
 It has also been analyzed and proven to meet the claims on its label.
-It produces antioxidants to boost the immune system while helpful bacteria support the dog’s intestinal tract.
+It produces antioxidants to boost the immune system, while beneficial bacteria support the health of the dog’s intestinal tract.

 Before jumping on the supplement bandwagon, we recommend trying to implement probiotics in the form of natural food.
-Of course, this may not be an option for dog parents who have a pup that is refusing to eat (that's where supplements come in handy).
+Of course, this may not be an option for dog parents who have a pup that refuses to eat such food (that's where supplements come in handy).
 However, if your dog has a healthy appetite, we suggest trying out the following natural probiotic options.

 Kimchi and fermented veggies are a great way to ensure that your pup is receiving a healthy dose of natural probiotics.
-Interestingly enough, fermented food mimic the gut contents of prey.
-The fermentation process multiplies the good, beneficial bacteria and enzymes that are naturally found in food.
+Interestingly enough, fermented foods are already partially digested.
+The fermentation process helps multiply the good, beneficial bacteria and digestive enzymes.

 Another great option is raw goat's milk.
 Raw goat's milk is typically safe for dogs (check with your vet if you're unsure) and contains a bountiful amount of naturally-occurring probiotics.
-It also has a very small amount of lactose which therefore causes very little (if any) digestive upset differing it significantly from cow's milk.
-Due to the rise in popularity, many pet food stores now carry raw goat milk.
+It also has a very small amount of lactose, which therefore causes very little (if any) digestive upset (a significant difference from cow's milk).
+Because of its increased popularity, many pet food stores now carry raw goat’s milk.

 Additionally, kefir made with raw goat's milk is another great option for picky eaters.
 Kefir is packed with natural probiotics and makes for a beneficial topper on your dog's balanced meal.
 You can find kefir at your local grocery store but make sure that it is unsweetened!

-Also, may pet parents enjoy making their own kefir.
+Also, many pet parents may enjoy making their own kefir.
 We've included a recipe for coconut milk kefir below!

-Finally, one of the easiest ways to ensure that your beloved four-legged friend is getting probiotics is just to allow them to be a dog.
-Playing in dirt allows for soil based microorganisms into the dog's system.
+Finally, one of the easiest ways to ensure that your beloved four-legged friend is getting probiotics is to just allow them to be a dog.
+Playing in the dirt allows the entry of soil-based microorganisms into the dog's system.

 Allowing your dog to play around in nature is a simple, effective way to help your dog naturally build up their immune system.

-We understand that all natural probiotic supplements in food form may not work for everything.
-If this is the case, there are still some important things to be aware of.
+We understand that all natural probiotics in food may not work for everything or even all dogs.
+If this is the case, there are still some important factors you need to be aware of.

-There are a few things that you should look for on the probiotics label in order to ensure that you're purchasing the best supplement.
+There are a few things that you should look for on the probiotics label to ensure you're purchasing the best supplement.

 First, you want to look at the list of specific probiotics that the product contains.
 This includes strain identification.
-There are several probiotic strains of bacteria and each strain do something different.
-Some strains have anti-inflammatory effects while others are better immune stimulants.
-More strains or different forms of bacteria are not necessarily better probiotics.
-This is because they work against one another.
+There are several probiotic strains of bacteria and each strain does something different.
+Some strains have anti-inflammatory effects, while others are better immune stimulants.
+More strains or different forms of bacteria do not not necessarily mean better probiotics.
+This is because they can sometimes work against one another.
 Most of the probiotics that work well have single strains.

-Next, you'll want to look at the guaranteed analysis of how many live bacteria will exist at the end of the shelf life.
-It’s entirely possible that by the time you purchase the product, all of the probiotics inside may have died and are therefore, no longer effective.
-This is why a guaranteed analysis is so important.
+Next, you'll want to look at the guaranteed analysis of how many live bacteria will exist at the end of the shelf life of the product.
+It’s entirely possible that by the time you purchase the product, all of the probiotics may have died and are therefore, no longer effective.
+This is why guaranteed analysis is so important.

 Finally, make sure to look at the use-before date, and of course, ensure your dog can consume the entire product before that date.

 More fun information!
 Many pet parents may not know that probiotics need prebiotics.
 Probiotics are a little different than prebiotics.
-Prebiotics are the food that probiotics to eat.
-Prebiotics come from the carbohydrates in food and supply probiotics with the nourishment they need to thrive in the digestive tract.
-Feeding prebiotics along with probiotics provides your dog with something known as symbiotics.
+Prebiotics are the indigestible carbohydrates that support probiotics and supply them with the nourishment they need to thrive in the digestive tract.
+Feeding prebiotics along with probiotics provides your dog with what is known as synbiotics.

-Symbiotic refers to a beneficial interaction between two separate things.
-Prebiotics and probiotics create an ideal coupling and work together in order to provide your dog with exactly what their body needs.
+Synbiotics refers to a beneficial interaction or synergy between two separate things.
+Prebiotics and probiotics create an ideal coupling and work together to support the overall health of your dog.

 Adding the following prebiotics to your dog's diet can help tremendously.

-All of the foods listed except for garlic can be given in any amount seen fit.
+All of the foods listed, except garlic, can be given in the amount you see fit.
 Garlic, while totally safe in appropriate amounts, does need to be monitored.
 Pet owners should feed Fido fresh, organic US-grown garlic.
-Dogs can consume up to 1 tsp per 30 lbs weight per day.
+Dogs can consume up to 1 tsp per 30 lbs of weight per day.

 A veterinarian will be able to give you specific instructions and dosage requirements based on your dog's weight and dietary needs.
 Your vet will also be able to provide you with helpful tips for administering the probiotic.
 For instance, you may want to purchase a probiotic powder supplement instead of capsules.
-This way, you can mix it in with your dog's food when first integrating the supplement.
+This way, you can mix it in with your dog's food to slowly introduce the supplement.

-A great feature of probiotics is that they typically begin working right away.
-Of course, for the dog to digest the probiotic and have it enter their gut can take several hours.
-Furthermore, it is entirely possible that some dogs may take a couple of days for their digestive system to balance and for the probiotic to really start working.
-Long-term effects may take up to a few weeks for pet owners to see a noticeable change.
+A great feature of probiotics is that they typically begin to work right away.
+Of course, for the dog to digest the probiotic and have it enter their lower portions of the gut can take several hours.
+Furthermore, it is entirely possible that some dogs may take a couple of days before balance is achieved in their digestive system and the probiotic exerts its effects.
+Long-term effects may take up to a few weeks before pet owners see any noticeable change.

 At the end of the day, we know that you want the very best for your four-legged companion.
 We get it.
 Here at Honest Paws, we are all dog owners and pet lovers.
 Therefore, we know just how hard it can be when something is "off" with Fido.

 What many pet parents don't realize is just how important the gi tract and overall gut health truly is.
-So many conditions begin with an unhealthy gut, and many of these illnesses are difficult to reverse once they develop.
-Luckily, adding a probiotic supplement can make a world of difference for Fido.
+So many conditions begin with an unhealthy gut, and many of these illnesses are difficult to reverse.
+Luckily, adding a probiotic supplement can make a world of difference for Fido's digestive health.

-Adding a probiotic supplement is an easy and effective way to balance the good and bad bacteria in your dog's gut.
+A probiotic supplement is an easy and effective way to balance the good and bad bacteria in your dog's gut.
 Remember, bad bacteria will always exist, and that's ok!
-As long as there is a healthy balance, you can be sure that your dog's body is staying healthy and functioning at its optimal level.
+As long as there is a healthy balance, you can be sure that your dog's health and well-being is at an optimal level.